-Designing a pilgrimage begins with a theme or a particular country; then we weave in possible encounters with real people who live and work there, as well as those with expert knowledge of its historical perspective.
-These details are gradually realized as we journey to both world-renowned, and little-known places.
-We don’t even publish our full itinerary until each detail has been intimately discussed and arranged to create a unique experience; we do not have cookie cutter pilgrimages!
+Designing a pilgrimage begins with a theme or a particular country; then we weave in possible encounters with real people who live and work there, as well as those with expert knowledge of the theme or place in historical perspective.
+These details are gradually realized as we journey to both world-renowned and little-known places.
+We don’t even publish our full itinerary until each detail has been intimately discussed and arranged to create a unique experience; we do not have cookie-cutter pilgrimages!

-But the encounters are also of the unpredictable sort: the chance meeting with a kind-hearted nun who understands perfectly your family heartache, or the friendly priest who is there just when you feel moved to go to Confession, or the porter who is also an amateur expert on an obscure, but fascinating, local saint.
-Such are the kinds of encounters we experience on every pilgrimage…
+Some of these personal encounters are of the unpredictable sort: the chance meeting with a kind-hearted nun who understands perfectly your family heartache, or the engaging hotel owner who shares the story of his family and the city he loves, or the porter who is also an amateur expert on an obscure, but fascinating, local saint or miracle worker.
+Such are the kinds of unexpected encounters we experience on every pilgrimage.